eguvenc/Auth/README.md

 ### Auth Provider

-If you want to change the queries or want to use a NoSQL solution, you can replace the value <kbd>Obullo\Auth\Adapter\Provider\Db</kbd> of the key Auth:Provider with your table class from the Authentication service provider.
+If you want to change the queries or want to use a NoSQL solution, you can replace the value <kbd>Obullo\Auth\Provider\Doctrine</kbd> of the key Auth:Provider with your provider class from the Authentication service provider.

 ```php
 $container->share('Auth:Provider', 'My\Provider\Db')